-Once you’ve made the decision to go ahead with breast augmentation at K Plastic Surgery, you still have some of other decisions to make.
-You’ll need to decide on the type of implant, the size of the implants, and where you prefer the insertion incisions are made.
-Here we’ll discuss your implant options.
+Once you’ve made the decision to go ahead with breast augmentation at K Plastic Surgery, you still have some other decisions to make.
+You’ll need to decide on the type of implant, the size of the implants, and where you prefer the insertion incisions to be made.
+Here, we’ll discuss your implant options.

-Silicone implants are made from silicone shells that are filed with a silicone gel.
-They are available to women age 22 and up.
+Silicone implants are made from silicone shells filled with a silicone gel.
+They are available to women aged 22 and up.
 The consensus of K Plastic Surgery patients is that silicone feels the most similar to natural breast tissue.
-Over the past few years, a new type of silicone implant known as the Gummy Bear Implant has been gaining in popularity.
+Over the past few years, a new type of silicone implant known as the Gummy Bear Implant has been gaining popularity.
 These implants are filled with a much thicker-consistency gel, hence the name Gummy Bear, which usually won’t leave the shell, even if the implant ruptures.
-Beyond the thicker silicone, people also feel that the shape of Gummy Bear Implants most closely resemble a woman’s natural breast shape.
+Beyond the thicker silicone, people also feel that the shape of Gummy Bear Implants most closely resembles a woman’s natural breast shape.
 This teardrop shape also helps the implant keep from rotating, which can happen with oval or circular-shaped implants.

-With silicone implants, the patient needs to have an MRI every two years to ensure that the implants have not ruptured.
-If they have ruptured, the patient will need to have surgery to replace the implants, and to remove any silicone that has left the implant.
+With silicone implants, the patient must have an MRI every two years to ensure the implants have not ruptured.
+If they have ruptured, the patient will need surgery to replace the implants and remove any silicone that has left the implant.

 There are many decisions involved with breast augmentation.
-But be sure that Dr. Kayastha will help guide you through each one, making sure you’re perfectly happy with each choice.
-Call us at 518-346-0002 for a consultation.
+But be sure that Dr. Kayastha, a board-certified plastic Surgeon located in Albany, NY, will help guide you through each one, ensuring you’re pleased with each choice.
+Contact us today for an informative consultation.